mglantz/advanced-networking-workshop/labs/lab-1/README.md

 This is before we go unto more advanced networking architectures, commonly found in larger data centers.

 ## Overview

-This is what we will learn about in this section of the workshop.
+This is what we will learn about in this first section of the workshop.

 ```
 1.1: Different Ansible approaches to automating network devices
+1.1.1: Vendor differences
-1.1.1 Network test automation (using ContainerLab)
+1.1.2: Network test automation (using ContainerLab)
-1.1.1.1 Creating a containerlab test environment
+1.1.2.1: Creating a containerlab test environment
-1.1.2 Gathering information
+1.1.3: Gathering information
-1.1.2.1 Using the command module
+1.1.3.1: Using the command module
-1.1.2.2 Performing backups
+1.1.3.2: Performing backups
-1.1.2.3 Documenting your network
+1.1.3.3: Documenting your network
-1.1.3.4 Operational usecases
-1.1.3.5 Adding intelligence to your playbooks
+1.1.3.4: Adding intelligence to your playbooks
+1.1.3.5: Operational use-cases
-1.1.4 Using specific modules to configure devices
+1.1.4: Using specific modules to configure devices
-1.1.5 Using config modules to configure devices
+1.1.5: Using config modules to configure devices
-1.1.6 Using templates
+1.1.6: Using templates
 ```
 ## 1.1: Different Ansible approaches to automating network devices
 Ansible is versatile, meaning you can approach automating your network in many different ways, with that said, there are some fundamental likeness which you will find, also across different network vendors which we will deal with in this part of the workshop.
 Except for there being some general approaches which applies to your actual automation of network devices, the development approach is very much similiar, no matter what vendor you may be using.